1 FAM 400

 b.
 Directs U.S. military security assistance programs -- Foreign Military Financing (FMF), International Military Education and Training (IMET), and Peacekeeping Operations (PKO) -- including policy development and review, budget formulation, and program oversight in cooperation with regional bureaus and DoD.

-f.
-Acts as the Department of State lead for departmental concurrence and/or joint formulation attendant to Department of Defense train and equip authorities.
+c.
+Acts as the Department lead for departmental concurrence and/or joint formulation attendant to Department of Defense security cooperation authorities.

 1 FAM Exhibit 411.2